 Get good rest the night before; psychomotor performance drops with fatigue.

-Consider logging some flight time (or ATD hours) to boost your PCSM.
-More hours can raise your score even after tests are done.
+Consider logging flight time (or approved ATD hours) to boost your PCSM; hours can still help after testing, subject to the current PCSM cap (see the PCSM FAQ above).

 You have up to 3 TBAS attempts total.
 There is a 90-day wait between attempts.
 Use the first attempt as a learning experience only if you are fully prepared; every attempt counts.

 Scores are processed centrally.
-Your PCSM score is typically available within 1 to 2 days after testing, if you have already taken the AFOQT.
+Your PCSM score is typically available within 1–2 days after testing, if you have already completed the AFOQT with a Pilot composite on file.

 Strengthen your AFOQT Pilot composite and understand the full selection process.